COLOR GIRL 114

 Afterwork, I met up with my besties and had drinks. ❤️ Good times , good conversations, & good food.

 Relaxed.
-Made some phone calls.
+I made some phone calls.
 Got dressed.
 Hung out with two of my friends.
-We ended up going to a tattoo party which ended up being a “sausage fest” I was literally the only girl for quite sometime.
+We ended up going to a tattoo party which ended up being a “sausage fest” I was literally the only girl for quite some time.

 I didn’t get a tattoo but after seeing his work I realized I probably should have.
 His work was really good!